Diversity, Equity, and Inclusion at the Anchorage Museum

 Inclusion means an environment in which all individuals are treated fairly and respectfully; are valued for their distinctive skills, experiences, and perspectives; have equal access to resources and opportunities; and can contribute fully to the organization’s success.
 Inclusion requires intentional, ongoing effort to ensure that diverse individuals fully participate in all aspects of organizational work, including decision-making processes.
 It also refers to the ways that diverse participants are valued as respected members of an organization and/or community.

-The Anchorage Museum activates its commitment to diversity, equity and inclusion through its practice and programming, and ensures:
+The Anchorage Museum activates its commitment to diversity, equity, inclusion and anti-racism through its practice and programming, and ensures:

 The Museum is accessible.
 The Anchorage Museum is committed to overcoming barriers created by language, ability, or income.